JK Rowling’s Robert Galbraith Mysteries: Cormoran Strike Books in Order

 While Troubled Blood handled a cold case full of mostly geriatric witnesses, The Ink Black Heart pivots to the more youthful world of the internet and online harassment.

 When cartoonist Edie Ledwell shows up begging to speak with Robin, she describes a mysterious online stalker called Anomie who's been threatening and harassing her.
-Robin turns away the case, thinking nothing of it until a few days later.
-That's when she gets the startling news that Edi has been murdered in Highgate Cemetery.
+Robin rejects the case as being beyond their capabilities, thinking nothing of it until a few days later.
+That's when she hears Edi has been murdered in Highgate Cemetery.

 Feeling guilty and curious about Anomie's true identity, Robin and Strike quickly find themselves wrapped up in a web of shadowy businesses, online aliases, and family conflicts.
 Not surprisingly, the case may also put them in danger.